Crosscap states and duality of Ising field theory in two dimensions

-{\em Universal scaling functions} --- Although expanded in the Ising CFT basis, the validity of Ising crosscap states in Eq.~\eqref{eq:cross-field} extends to the 2D Ising field theory when relevant perturbations are present.
-Specifically, the crosscap overlap (overlap of crosscap states with perturbed ground states) is a universal scaling function of the dimensionless couplings with respect to the perturbations~\cite{ZhangYS2023}.
-Despite the great potential of this universal scaling function (e.g., identifying critical theoreis in numerics~\cite{LiZQ2020}), there was no systematic method to compute it analytically.
-We now take the first step and put forward a conformal perturbation theory below for computing the crosscap overlap expanded as coupling constants, which is applicable to general 2D CFTs with relevant perturbations.
+{\em Universal scaling functions} --- While expressed in the Ising CFT basis, the validity of Ising crosscap states in Eq.~\eqref{eq:cross-field} extends to the 2D Ising field theory when relevant perturbations are present.
+The resulting crosscap overlap, defined as the overlap of crosscap states with perturbed ground states, is a universal scaling function of the dimensionless couplings~\cite{ZhangYS2023}.
+Despite its great potential for identifying critical theories in numerics, there was no systematic method to compute it analytically.
+Here we take the first step by developing a conformal perturbation theory that allows for a perturbative expansion of the crosscap overlap in powers of the coupling constants, applicable to general 2D CFTs with perturbations.